 Despite the entire week of amazingness here are some personal moments (in no particular order) that stood out to me and why:

 1. Ringing the NYSE Bell:

-I think of anything I’ve done both online or offline with entrepreneurship, this was the first thing I could tell my parents about and didn’t need to explain the significance to them.
-It was pretty cool, I think they even watched the livestream.
+I think of anything I’ve done both online and offline with entrepreneurship, this was the first thing I could tell my parents about, and didn’t need to explain the significance to them.
+It was pretty cool, I think they even watched the live stream.

 2. Our logo on the New York Stock Exchange

 I used to walk by this building a lot when I worked in the financial district at my architecture job.
 I would have never dreamed at the time that I’d be seeing something like this happen.

 Monopoly is a game I used to play every summer with my brothers and our friends, sometimes games would last DAYS.
 I’m pretty competitive but I learned where Daymond got his ‘Shark’ name from while playing this game.
 The game lasted over 6 hours, it came down to me vs him but unfortunately at 2 AM, I landed on his Boardwalk property and my empire crumbled.

 In the picture below please note this is Daymond’s personal $3,000 Monopoly board, it’s leather and weighs an absolute ton.
 His bodyguard Grimm was our banker and he was the best.